Hubert William Lewis: Later life

 At the end of the hostilities, Lewis returned to his hometown Milford Haven and continued work at the fish market where he worked as a merchant before his employer went out of business during the 1920s.
 He took several jobs in order to earn a living before again returning to the fish market to work for the Milford Haven Ice Company, unloading delivery lorries.
 He eventually became the foreman for the company at the site where he worked for a further 43 years and was locally known by the nickname "VC Lewis".

 Lewis married his fiancée, Edith Eveline Etherington, in Haverfordwest on 9 October 1920 and the couple had three sons, Edward, Vernon and Arthur.
 In 1921 he was asked to unveil the County of Pembroke War Memorial in Haverfordwest.

 During the Second World War he served in the Home Guard and was given a Certificate of Good Service.
 One of his sons, Vernon, a flight sergeant in the RAF, was killed in a nighttime bombing raid over Germany in August 1943 at the age of 22; his Avro Lancaster was shot down by an enemy night fighter.
 Lewis subsequently received his son's posthumous Distinguished Flying Medal from King George VI in May 1946.
 He also suffered further loss during the 1960s when his grandson was accidentally killed by a reversing bus.

 Lewis became active in the veteran community and was the vice-president of the Milford Haven branch of The Royal British Legion.
 He became friends with fellow VC recipient Ivor Rees.
 In 1964, the pair, along with another VC recipient, Edward Thomas Chapman, attended the film premiere of Zulu where they dined with Michael Caine.
 His wife Edith died in 1969.
 Lewis died eight years later in his hometown of Milford Haven on 22 February 1977 at the age of 80.
-He was buried in St. Katherine's Cemetery next to his wife.
+He was buried in Milford Haven Cemetery with his wife.
 Prior to his death, he was the last surviving Welsh recipient of the Victoria Cross from the First World War.

 Lewis's medals, including his VC, were sold at a Sotheby's auction in 1993 for £26,450.
 They were later bought by Lord Ashcroft in 1999 and his VC is on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.